marcomq/nimview/README.md

 You might write the same Code and the same UI for your Cloud application as for your Desktop App.

 ### Difference to Eel and Neel
-There are some cool similar frameworks: The very popular framework "eel" (https://github.com/ChrisKnott/Eel) for python and its little brother neel (https://github.com/Niminem/Neel) for nim There are 2 major differences:
+There are some cool similar frameworks: The very popular framework [eel](https://github.com/ChrisKnott/Eel) for python and its cousin [neel](https://github.com/Niminem/Neel) for nim.
+There are 2 major differences:
 - Both eel and neel make it easy to call back-end side functions from Javascript and also call exposed Javascript from back-end.
 This is not any goal here with Nimview.